glitch978/glitch978/README.md

 # hi 👋

 Im a self taught dev from the us.
-I mainly use javascript with some c++ and rust sprinkled in.
+I mainly use Rust with some javascript and c++ sprinkled in.

 ### github stats: